Man killed in Elk Grove Village crash ID'd

 The victim has been identified to the Cook County Medical Examiner's Office as Giuseppe Gazzano, 44, of Bloomingdale.

-Family members said he was on his way home from work when the crash occurred at approximately 10 a.m. in Elk Grove Village near Arlington Heights Road and Meadow Court.
+Family members said he was on his way home from work when the crash occurred at approximately 10 a.m. near Arlington Heights Road and Meadow Court.

+Gazzano worked six days a week and was very close with his two siblings, family members said.

 Police have not said what led up to the crash.